warathul/mergenetsort/README.md

 - `make bench` will run a benchmark test for a larger array size for both algorithms either using time or, if installed, perf.

-## Installation
-In order to use this new sort as a pilot test you can simply copy the `mergenetsort.c` and `mergenetsort.h` to your project directory and include them in your project and then either replace all your `qsort()` calls with `mergesort()` or define the following macro in your main header file:

-`#define qsort mergesort`

 ## Benchmarks
 ### Testsetup: